zengyan-97/X-VLM/README.md

 ### Contact
-For issues or help using this code, please submit a GitHub issue.
+For issues using this code, please submit a GitHub issue.